Altruy/TOR-Library/README.md

 - Librarians
 - Finance Staff

-to check it out:
+To check it out:
 https://tor-library.herokuapp.com

+U can use the
-customer login:
+Customer login:
 ID: 1
 Password: abc